Core Spreads vs selftrade, Who's Better?

 In this part of our comparison of Core Spreads and selftrade we'll check whether either of their mobile apps tick all the boxes.

-Overall, we rate the user-friendliness of both apps as better than average.
+We rate overall the user-friendliness of the apps as better than average.

 Search Functions

 While most brokers are good at this, there are some poor ones.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
-If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?
+If you have only traded US stocks, and you start typing 'Apple', will the software show you either the obscure Irish stock Applegreen or the Apple stock?

 Core Spreads vs selftrade - Awards